DRSolve: Dixon Resultant & Polynomial System Solver

 ./drsolve -c -w 2.0 "polynomials" "eliminate_vars" field_size

-Flags may appear in any order before the positional arguments. --silent, --comp, and --omega can be combined freely.
+Flags may appear in any order before the positional arguments. -v, --comp, --omega, and -o can be combined freely.

 Supported over prime fields within the standard backend, extension fields, and ℚ. It is not available in the current large-prime fallback mode.